Quad City DJ's

-Quad City DJ's is an American music group originally consisting of Jay Ski (Johnny McGowan), C.C.
+Quad City DJ's is an American hip hop group originally consisting of Jay Ski (Johnny McGowan), C.C.
 Lemonhead (Nathaniel Orange), and JeLanna LaFleur who recorded the 1996 hit "C'mon N' Ride It (The Train)", a rap-remix of Barry White's 1974 "Theme from Together Brothers".
 They are also known for writing and performing the theme song to the 1996 live-action/animated basketball film Space Jam.

 Background

 1988–1995: Early years

 Ski and Lemonhead first partnered in 1988 in Jacksonville, Florida.
 They first were in a group known as Chill Deal.
 During this time they produced fellow acts Three Grand and Icey J, the latter being famous for the female answer rap to Rob Base's "It Takes Two" entitled "It Takes a Real Man".
 After Chill Deal dissolved, they reformed as 95 South to create the triple platinum hit "Whoot, There It Is".
 Their success led to work with Dis-n-Dat producing "Freak Me Baby" and 69 Boyz producing the double platinum single "Tootsee Roll".